 Morten Lund, a well known European entrepreneur and investor, has just pitched his new startup at the London Web Summit.
-Lund, who was an early investor in skype and today serves as a chairman at Tradeshift and Everbread, named his new project GoGlobal.
-He pitched his idea live in front of two investors out of the Web Summit crowd and offered them 10% of this new company for $3 million.
+Lund, who was an early investor in Skype and today serves as a chairman at Tradeshift and Everbread, named his new project GoGlobal.
+He pitched his idea live in front of two investors from the Web Summit crowd and offered them 10% of this new company for $3 million.

-And his idea goes like this: GoGlobal will be a platform that helps Software-as-a-Service companies to go global.
-For example, the platfom will help young companies to find a local sales force in coutries they aim to enter.
-Morten Lund stated, that there is “an obvious lack of a smoothly functioning platform through which to orchestrate sales and service”.
+His idea goes like this: GoGlobal will be a platform that helps SaaS companies to go global, for instance by helping young companies to find a local sales force in the countries they want to enter.
+Morten Lund stated that there is “an obvious lack of a smoothly functioning platform through which to orchestrate sales and service”.
 GoGlobal aims to take 3-4 companies into +40 countries every quarter.
-Lund announced, that GoGlobal already has 3 pre-signed clients.
+Lund announced that GoGlobal already has 3 pre-signed clients.

-Long story short, the two random investors Morten Lund live pitched his idea to didn’t invest.
-I guess Lund didn’t expect their commitment to invest anyway.
-Who knows – maybe these two investors will regret (in one or two years) that they didn’t spontaneously grab the chance to invest in GoGlobal.
-On the other hand, I fully get why they were this cautious.
-Not because of Lund’s big failure when he tried to build a free printed newspaper (in 2009, he was declared personally bankrupt), but more because of the ambiguities in relation to GoGlobal.
-To be honest, I didn’t really get from his speach how GoGlobal will work and what kind of platform he was talking about.
+Long story short, the two investors that Morten Lund live-pitched his idea to didn’t invest.
+Who knows – maybe these two investors will regret in one or two years that they didn’t spontaneously grab the chance to invest in GoGlobal.
+On the other hand, it’s understandable why they were this cautious; not because of Lund’s 2009 failure when he tried to build a free printed newspaper and was declared personally bankrupt, but more because of the ambiguities in relation to GoGlobal.
+To be honest, we didn’t really get from his speech how GoGlobal will work and what kind of platform he was talking about.

-After I watch his pitch I tried to find out more about Lund’s new startup and found myself in the Vimeo channel of Morten Lund.
-My confusion increased while I watched his 3 recent videos about GoGlobal.
-Watch the video below as an example of Lund describing his new project.
-And then: Please tell me what the fuck GoGlobal is and does! 😉
+After we watched his pitch, we tried to find out more about Lund’s new startup.
+To our surprise, we found ourselves in Morten Lund’s Vimeo channel, and the confusion increased while watching his three recent videos about GoGlobal.
+You can watch the video below as an example of Lund describing his new project, and then please tell us what the f**k GoGlobal is and does! 😉